Pressure builds on Biden to lift transportation mask mandates - NewsBreak

 Among the transportation COVID-19 protocols they urged to be dropped, they argued that the masking requirement should be nixed because it did not make sense to require masking on airplanes and not in other congregate settings like restaurants or sporting events.

 “It is critical to recognize that the burden of enforcing both the mask and predeparture testing requirements has fallen on our employees for two years now,” they added.
 “This is not a function they are trained to perform and subjects them to daily challenges by frustrated customers.
-This in turn takes a toll on their own well-being.”Ex-GOP lawmaker pardoned by Trump agrees to pay fines for misuse of campaign funds
+This in turn takes a toll on their own well-being.”New mutant omicron variant XE could be most transmissible yet, WHO says

 In addition to industry calls, 21 states filed a lawsuit against the Biden administration to stop the federal mask mandate from being enforced.